gigijoe/dragon-eye/README.md

 - Multi moving targets tracking base on technology of background subtraction (MOG2)
 - Camera resolution is 720p and frame rate is limited to 30 fps
 - Supports selection 1 of 2 cameras with different angle of view
-- Trigger out GPIO / UART / UDP when target across central line
+- Trigger out GPIO (Relay) / UART / UDP when target across central line
 - Record video files to SD card with or without tracking result
 - Built-in wifi AP for connectivity
 - Built-in RTSP video server (H.265 codec)